RoSPA Health and Safety Awards

 Q: Why do RoSPA Awards entries require supporting evidence?

 A: The requirement for relevant evidence about entrants' health and safety management approach is essential to underpin claims made in submissions.
 Awards made on the basis of unsubstantiated statements are likely to be seen as of limited credibility and quality.
+It is for this reason that the RoSPA Awards place a particular focus on "worked" or "documentary" evidence that demonstrates your systems in action.

 Q: Will entries that exceed the permitted limit be penalised?